-Overall Oral Written
+Performance Level

-Performance Level % # % # % #
+Listening Speaking Reading Writing % # % # % # % #

 Level 4 14 14 14 24 7.22 7

 Level 3 22 22 35 34 18.56 18

 Level 2 37 36 31 30 27.84 27

 Level 1 25 25 9.28 9 46.39 45

-Listening Speaking Reading Writing

-Performance Level % # % # % # % #

 Well Developed 17 17 39 38 8.25 8 5.21 5

-Somewhat/Moderately 63 61 44 43 37 36 59 57

-Beginning 18.75 18 16.49 16 54 53 35 34
+Somewhat/Moderately 63 61 44 43 37 36 59 57 Beginning 18.75 18 16.49 16 54 53 35 34

 Action # Title Description Total Funds Contributing [Action 1] English Language Learners Instructional Strategies English learners enrolled in the school more than 90 days will improve their ELPAC Score by 1 proficiency level toward levels 3 and 4 each year.
 ELD professional development a.
 Fresno County Superintendent of Schools will provide virtual PD on the ELA/ELD Framework as well as ELD standards. b.
 PLCs on best practices for EL instruction including but not limited to Academic/Content Vocabulary, questioning strategies, communication strategies, multiple modalities, etc. 2.
 Adopted and purchased print and electronic online learning materials to support English Language Learners. a.
 Online and print instructional materials were adopted that meet student's individual instructional needs.
 These materials specially focus on developing listening, speaking, writing, and English comprehension skills.
 3. ELD/Intervention Foundational English classes are built into the master schedule to support English language development. a.
 English Learning Authorization certification for teachers 4.
 Teachers utilized the following supplement strategies to meet expected outcomes for supporting English Language Learners: • Visuals and graphic organizers to help scaffold content Listening and speaking strategies • Use of Achieve3000 to support current reading levels and assist in improving reading levels. • Spanish language text is available through Achieve 3000. • 1-to-1 computer devices • Collaborative groups, learning stations, and cooperative assignments 5.
-Data Drive Instruction (DDI) and modification will be discuss in PLC's \$568,391 LCFF: \$550,008 Lottery: \$18,383 Y [Action 2] EL designated will complete the ELPAC exam Ensure 95% of long-term students complete pretesting and reading initiatives.
-Ensure 95% of EL students meet test participation rate. a.
+Data Drive Instruction (DDI) and modification will be discussed in PLC's \$605,891 LCFF-State Aid/EPA \$213,320 LCFF: SUPP&CON \$381,797 MBG \$10,262 Other State: \$512 Y [Action 2] EL designated will complete the ELPAC exam Ensure 95% of long-term students complete pretesting and reading initiatives.
+Ensure 95% of EL students meet the test participation rate. a.
 Attendance tracking and home visits b.
-Parents training and outreach Materials in various languages based on the home language survey. \$48,987 LCFF: \$48,987 Y
+Parents training and outreach Materials in various languages based on the home language survey. \$51,897 LCFF-State Aid/EPA \$51,897 Y

-Action # Title Description Total Funds Contributing [Action #3] Long-term students will be reclassified that score at level 4 and meet all qualifying factors for reclassification Students will meet all the factors associated with reclassification including scoring level 4 on the ELPAC.
+Action # Title Description - [Action #3] Long-term students will be reclassified that score at level 4 and meet all qualifying factors for reclassification Students will meet all the factors associated with reclassification including scoring level 4 on the ELPAC.
 SBAC must be at Basic or above in ELA.
 Or Students will meet the local assessment factor within the EL Plan.
-Students will be provided tutoring to increase ELPAC and SBAC scores to meet the additional criteria. \$45,889 LCFF: \$45,889 Y
+Students will be provided tutoring to increase ELPAC and SBAC scores to meet the additional criteria. \$48,223 LCFF- State Aid/EPA \$48,223 Y